SHOW-UNAN(祥雲庵)

 The Silent Discipline — Samurai and Tea Ceremony in Kanazawa

-In the tea ceremony, there is an unspoken rule: purify both heart and body, and leave the everyday world outside the tearoom.
+In tea ceremony, there is an unspoken rule: purify both heart and body, and leave the everyday world outside the tearoom.

 Savour 450 Year Old Wisdom and Purify Your Heart